deemp/flakes/README.md

       image = config.resource.hcloud_server.myserver.image;
     ```

-    However, I'm not sure if in `.json` it will become an `image.object config.resource.hcloud` ... .
+    However, the author is not sure if in `.json` it won't become a string stored in `config.resource.hcloud_server.myserver.image`.

 1. `terrafix` can (naively) render all Terraform's standard functions.
 There seems to be no such functionality in `terranix`